How is the Available Quantity Calculated?

-Here is the various calculations for quantity on hand, reserved, and available:
+Here are the various calculations for quantity on hand, reserved, and available:

 Qty On Hand = Opening Inventory + Goods Receiving + Adjustments – Returns to Vendor (completed) + Transfers IN (completed) – Transfers OUT (completed) – Sales